Full Proposal Review, Ranking Criteria, and Selection Process

 Orono, ME 04469-5710.

-Researchers at the Orono campus can expedite the institutional review notification by adding Ruth Hallsworth as the final approver in PARS.
+Researchers at the Orono campus can complete the institutional review notification by adding Ruth Hallsworth as the final approver in PARS.
 All other proposal review procedures at the Orono campus must be completed.

-Step III: The complete electronic copy of the proposal must be submitted by the PI to http://niwr.net no later than 4 PM on the due date.
-Proposal text, investigator information and budget information are entered directly on the NIWR.net web page.
+Step III: The complete electronic copy of the proposal must be submitted by the PI to NIWR no later than 4 PM on the due date of August 30, 2013.
+Proposal text, investigator information and budget information are entered directly on the NIWR web page.

-Once the peer-review process has been completed, final project selection will be based on the rankings of the Mitchell Center’s Research Advisory Committee comprised of agency, academic, non-profit, and private specialists in water resources and environmental sciences in Maine.
+Once the peer-review process has been completed, final project selection will be based on the rankings of the Maine Water Institute’s Research Advisory Committee comprised of agency, academic, non-profit, and private specialists in water resources and environmental sciences in Maine.
 PIs should pay careful attention to the proposal evaluation criteria used by peer-reviewers and the selection panel:

 The congressional authorizing language in the Water Resources Research Act specifically refers to the ‘training of future water resource professionals’.
 Therefore, preference is given to projects for which student participation and training is a substantial part of the effort.
 Base-funded faculty PIs should prioritize student support, not their own salary, in order to increase the competitiveness of proposals.
 Rarely are projects funded that request more than one week per year in faculty salary.